Rules of English Grammar: The Core Patterns Behind Every Rule

 - Subject-verb agreement, especially after long noun phrases (Pattern 3)

-- Correct modifier placement — choosing between adjective and adverb forms (Pattern 4)
+- Correct modifier placement, especially choosing between adjective and adverb forms (Pattern 4)

 A learner who understands the four patterns rather than memorising individual rules will handle novel sentence structures more reliably.

 Trap: "It" as a dummy subject English requires a subject even when there's nothing to name.
 "It" fills the slot.
-"It is raining." — "It" refers to nothing; it just satisfies Pattern 1.
-"It is strange that nobody noticed." — again, dummy subject.
-Learners sometimes omit it: "Is raining today." — this fails Pattern 1.
+In "It is raining," the word "it" refers to nothing; it just satisfies Pattern 1.
+"It is strange that nobody noticed."
+Again, a dummy subject.
+Learners sometimes omit it.
+"Is raining today" fails Pattern 1.

 Trap: Adjective vs adverb confusion Adjectives describe nouns; adverbs describe verbs, adjectives, or other adverbs.
 "She speaks very good." → "She speaks very well." (modifying the verb "speaks" needs an adverb) "He did a real quick job." → "He did a really quick job." ("really" modifies the adjective "quick") The test: what does this word describe?
 A noun → adjective.
 Anything else → adverb.